trustedanalytics-ng/platform-wiki/Platform_security_features.md

 **Kubernetes (K8s)** – platform for developing and hosting cloud applications.

 **TAP Integrated and Custom-Built Services** – This layer is comprised of different types of services for users to create applications.
-These services include a myriad of component types including primitive open-source services, like MySQL or Redis, as well as in-house developed components, like Data Catalog.
+These services include a myriad of component types including primitive open-source services, like MySQL or Redis, as well as in-house developed components, like Data Catalog and Model Catelog.

 **End-User Applications** – This layer enables application developers to build custom application on top of the TAP stack by leveraging the platform services.